(in alphabetical order)

 Julissa is an actor, teaching artist, and Latin percussionist with more than fifteen years of experience in the arts.
 She is half of the percussion duo called PUERTOMINICANA with Iréne “I-Shea” Shaikly, focusing on Afro-Caribbean Latino cultural roots and rhythms as well as youth development and women empowerment.
 Julissa is currently an IDP student majoring in Theatre and Dance at Trinity College.
 She is a member of Real Live Theatre Company based in the Pioneer Valley and trained with Serious Play!
 Theatre Ensemble with whom she toured to NYC, London, and Edinburgh, Scotland where she performed at “The Fringe,” the largest theatre festival in the world.
 Her travels also include Cape Town, South Africa, where she was part of an artist exchange that afforded her the opportunity to work and teach with some of the most incredible artists, performers, and students she has ever met.

 EMILY TANCH -- Associate Member

-Emily Tanch is a singer and actor currently studying theater at the University of Massachusetts Amherst with concentrations in performance and costume design.
+Emily Tanch is a singer and actor who graduated from the University of Massachusetts Amherst with concentrations in performance and costume design.
 Recent favorite productions include: The Life and Death of Queen Margaret (Earl of Warwick, Witch), The Glass Menagerie (Laura), The Liar (Lucrece), A New Brain (Nancy D), Peter Pan (Jane), Company (Amy), Fissures (Casey), Donny Johns (Ann), A Midsummer Night’s Dream (Puck), Fiddler on the Roof (Tzeitl), Words Words Words (Kafka), The Universal Language (Dawn).